 How Low-income Transit Riders in Boston Respond to Discounted Fares: A Randomized Controlled Evaluation

-Jeffrey Rosenblum, Jinhua Zhao, Mariana Arcaya, Justin Steil, Chris Zegras
+Jeffrey Rosenblum, Jinhua Zhao, Mariana Arcaya, Justin Steil, P. Christopher Zegras

 Department of Urban Studies and Planning